wo80/Triangle/README.md

 7. Build the DLL using the Visual Studio project.

 **Remarks.**
- - If you don't want to use the aCute extension, use the *triangle.c.patch-x* file in step 3 and ignore steps 4-6.
+ - If you don't want to use the aCute extension, use the *triangle.c.patch-x* file in step 3, ignore steps 4-6 and remove *acute.h* from the Visual Studio project.
  - If you need a tool for applying the patch files, try http://wo80.bplaced.net/projects/patch/
  - To compile the project, you can use [Microsoft Visual Studio Express 2013 for Windows Desktop](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-desktop).